wwangsa/learnWSO2/Readme.md

 	![Big Picture for Ch 23](Resources/screenshots/ch23.png)

-	Creating message routing logic that will forward to relevant hospital backend service depends on the content of the payloads.
+	Creating message routing logic that will forward to relevant hospital backend service depends on the content of the json payloads.

 	1. Create 3 new endpoints called